bleung9/final-project/README.md

 - manual "importance" ranking for each question
 - delve more deeply into psychology (big 5 perhaps)
 - allow selection of multiple neighborhoods
-- get more real/realistic estate data (scrape Kijiji)
+- get more real/realistic estate data (e.g. scrape Kijiji)

 ### Long term